Learning Markovian Dynamics with Spectral Maps: Introduction

 \section{Introduction}

 Understanding the long timescale dynamics of complex molecular systems constitutes a fundamental problem in chemical physics~\cite{dfrenkel:mc}.
-This dynamics is often governed by rare transitions between multiple long-lived metastable states that involve overcoming energy barriers much higher than the thermal energy ($\gg \kT$)~\cite{valsson2016enhancing,yang2019enhanced}.
-Systems exhibiting metastable features, while characterized by many variables and timescales, frequently display slow relaxation dynamics that can be captured by a few reaction coordinates, also called collective variables (CVs), to demarcate between metastable states~\cite{rohrdanz2013discovering,noe2017collective}.
-The long timescale dynamics is often viewed as effectively Markovian and modeled as diffusion in a free-energy landscape~\cite{berezhkovskii2005one,berezhkovskii2011time}.
-Under this view, the dynamics is governed mainly by slowly varying variables, while fast variables are treated as uncoupled thermal noise, leading to adiabatic timescale separation.
+This dynamics is often governed by rare transitions between multiple long-lived metastable states that involve overcoming barriers much higher than the thermal energy ($\gg \kT$)~\cite{valsson2016enhancing,yang2019enhanced}.
+Although having many spatial and temporal scales, systems exhibiting metastable characteristics frequently display slow relaxation dynamics that can be captured by a few reaction coordinates, also called collective variables (CVs), to demarcate between physical states~\cite{rohrdanz2013discovering,noe2017collective}.
+The long timescale dynamics is often considered effectively Markovian and modeled as diffusion in a free-energy landscape spanned by CVs~\cite{berezhkovskii2005one,berezhkovskii2011time,maragliano2006string}.
+Under this view, the dynamics mainly depends on slowly varying variables, while fast degrees of freedom are treated as uncoupled thermal noise, leading to adiabatic timescale separation~\cite{zwanzig2001nonequilibrium}.